sylveryfae/custom-names-for-veganalternatives/README.md

 # Custom Names for Vegan Alternatives
 (ENG) Ressource Pack to change the names of the blocks and items of which the recipes have changed in the Vegan Alternatives Datapack.
-(FR) Pack de Ressources pour changer les noms des blocks et items pour lesquels la recette a été changée dans le Datapack Vegan Alternatives.
+(FR) Pack de Ressources pour changer les noms des blocks et items pour lesquels la recette a été changée dans le Datapack Vegan Alternatives (infos en Français plus pas).

 ## English
 **README.md under construction** (I may change the layout)